SummaryRead the full fact sheet

 A cast made from plaster of Paris is one of the most common ways of immobilising a limb.
 This cast is made from a preparation of gypsum that sets hard when water is added.
 Depending on the location and severity of the fracture, the operation procedures can include:

-- Open or compound fractures – these are thoroughly cleaned in the operating room to remove debris before being set, because a broken bone exposed to the open air may become infected
+- Open or compound fractures – these are thoroughly cleaned in the operating room to remove debris before being set, because a broken bone exposed to the open air may become infected.

 - Long bones – long bones such as the bone of the thigh (femur) are difficult to keep aligned.
 In adults these are often treated by internal nailing.
 A child may need traction for a couple of days before setting the bone in a cast.
-Once the two ends of bone start to show signs of healing, the leg and hip joint are immobilised in plaster of Paris.
+Once the 2 ends of bone start to show signs of healing, the leg and hip joint are immobilised in plaster of Paris.
 In other cases, pins are inserted above and below the fracture and secured to an external frame or ‘fixator’.
 This is done under a general anaesthetic.

 Immediately after an operation on a bone fracture